codeasone/vernemq-cluster/README.md

 2017-05-19 11:32:19.466 [info] <0.452.0>@plumtree_peer_service:attempt_join:50 Sent join request to: 'VerneMQ@172.26.0.4'
 ```

-- `(B C)` are immediately sent to our test subscriber, but overall order is still compromised `A D E B C`, which for certain causal dependencies of the problem at hand may (or may not) be viable.
+- `(B C)` are immediately sent to our test subscriber, but overall order is still compromised `A D E B C`, which given causal dependencies of the system-under-development may not be viable.

 # Observations